-Additionally, The Dark Knight Rises (2012), the third installment to Christopher Nolan’s highly celebrated Dark Knight Trilogy, centers on a nuclear threat.
+Additionally, The Dark Knight Rises (2012), the third installment in Christopher Nolan’s Dark Knight Trilogy, centers on a nuclear threat.
 The film’s antagonist, Bane, threatens to detonate a thermonuclear device in the heart of Gotham City if officials attempt to interfere with his plans for societal upheaval.
-The Dark Knight Rises has grossed over $1.08 billion, making it the 19th highest grossing movie of all time.
+The Dark Knight Rises grossed over $1.08 billion, making it the 19th highest grossing movie of all time.

 A number of cultural products have grappled with the still-present legacy of the atomic age.
 Thirteen Days (2000) recounts the chilling suspense experienced during the Cuban Missile Crisis.
 The film gives a dramatized account of President John F. Kennedy and his advisors as they debate solutions to the thermonuclear confrontation with the Soviet Union.

 Another example is the 2016 Japanese anime film In This Corner of the World.
 It is the story of a fictional young woman named Suzu who lives on the outskirts of Hiroshima in the years leading up to the Second World War.
 The film contrasts the beauty and struggle of everyday life with the brutality of war.
 AHF’s review of In This Corner of the World can be found here.